Vital Records Online

 required documents

 Applicants must provide proof of their identity to the Kansas DHE-OVS when requesting certified copies of birth records.
 The table below displays the required information and documents to order a birth certificate in Kansas.
 You must present a government (state or federal) issued photo ID.
-This can be issued by the U.S. or other country of residence.
-Two forms of secondary ID can be used if you lack a valid government issued photo ID:
+This can be issued by the U.S. or another country of residence.
+Two forms of secondary ID can be used if you lack a valid government-issued photo ID:

 Primary ID Requirements Options